tvsnarayana/tech-interview-handbook/algorithms/permutations.md

 Permutations
 ==

+### Facebook

+- Give all possible letter combinations from a phone number.

 ### Uber

 - Print all possible n pairs of balanced parentheses.
 For example, when n is 2, the function should print “(())” and “()()”.
 When n is 3, we should get “((()))”, “(()())”, “(())()”, “()(())”, “()()()”.